sohelranaweb/sohelranaweb/README.md

 ## About Me

 Hi there!
-I'm <b>Abu Sani Faysal</b>.
-I'm a passionate Software Developer with a strong focus on <b>Full Stack Development</b>.
-I love sharing what I know teaching.
-If you want to learn more about what I do, you can follow me.
-Outside of coding, I enjoy <b>Articles</b>.
-I’m Sohel Rana, a junior MERN Stack developer passionate about creating intuitive web applications, constantly learning new technologies, and contributing to impactful projects while developing my skills as a full-stack developer.
+I'm <b>Sohel Rana</b>.
+I'm a junior <b>MERN Stack Developer</b> passionate about creating intuitive web applications.
+I constantly learn new technologies and enjoy contributing to impactful projects.

 <h3>When I code, I rely on</h3>